 Your animal inspector is Susan Thibedeau.
 Susan is retired from a lengthy career as an animal control officer and she currently works for Norfolk issuing animal quarantines and our annual head count and conditions of properties that own livestock commonly called the “barn book”.

 Our normal hours of operation are Monday through Friday from 8AM – 4PM but we respond to emergency operations 24 hours a day.
+If you have an emergency after normal business hours, holidays or weekends please contact Norfolk Police dispatch at (508) 528 3232 option #2 to speak with a dispatcher and animal control will be paged.

 Norfolk has approximately 2,100 dogs in our jurisdiction and a plethora of wildlife from black bear & moose evidence, coyote, fox, fisher, raccoon, snake, large birds, turtle, groundhog, and deer.We are here to help answer your concerns and questions all things animal related.